heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 Get some inspiration here: <https://docs.gitlab.com/ee/user/application_security/sast/#configure-sast-in-your-cicd-yaml>

+!!!
+Information
+    The GitLab version at HEIA-FR is an ULTIMATE tier, therefore most of the SAST and DAST features are available for you.
+Currently, there is version 18.8.4 running on the GitLab instance.
+You can also use the templates provided by GitLab, which are available in the `lib/gitlab/ci/templates/Security` folder of the GitLab repository (https://gitlab.com/gitlab-org/gitlab/-/tree/master/lib/gitlab/ci/templates/Security).
+For SAST you can use the `SAST.gitlab-ci.yml` template, which is based on `semgrep` for Python projects.

 ### DAST

 Integrate in your pipeline a DAST check.
 Use for this the OWASP ZAP.
+Also here you find some inspiration on how to setup: <https://docs.gitlab.com/user/application_security/dast/>.
+GitLab provides also a template for DAST, which is available in the `lib/gitlab/ci/templates/Security` folder of the GitLab repository (https://gitlab.com/gitlab-org/gitlab/-/tree/master/lib/gitlab/ci/templates/Security).
+For DAST you can use the `DAST.gitlab-ci.yml` template, which is based on OWASP ZAP.

-Also here you find some inspiration on how to setup: <https://docs.gitlab.com/ee/user/application_security/dast/>.
-To use the template provided by GitLab, you must include the `DAST.gitlab-ci.yml` template (See <https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/DAST.gitlab-ci.yml>)
+{#To use the template provided by GitLab, you must include the `DAST.gitlab-ci.yml` template (See <https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/DAST.gitlab-ci.yml>)

-DAST tests your application will it is running.
-So, you must ensure that a version of your test application (calculator) runs during your DAST tests.
-For this, you must use DinD (Docker-in-Docker).
-On the gitlab inspiration site you find a lot of information about that.
-Here a snippet, how your pipeline could look like for launching the calculator application:
+To be able to test your application with DAST, your application must be running.
+You should therefore first build a docker image of the application and launch it in the pipeline (as a service).
+Then you can connect to it with OWASP ZAP and execute the DAST tests.:

 ```bash
 ### build the docker image with the running application (calculator) ####